grnet/agkyra/README.md

 ### Packaging for Windows and OSX

-A package for Windows, OSX, that fully contains dependencies and the Python framework, can be created with PyInstaller.
+A package for Windows, that fully contains dependencies and the Python framework, can be created with PyInstaller.

 1. We currently need the development version 3.0.dev2 of PyInstaller.
 Get